jgomez630/hello-world-2/README.md

 # hello-world-2 is a test repo
-## each subsequent commit contains additional items added to the "readme" text file.
+## Each subsequent commit contains additional items added to the "readme" text file.
+### This paragraph should have smaller text.